ryneches/SuchTree/README.md

 Unfortunately, distance matrixes scale quadratically with the number of taxa in your tree.
 A distance matrix for a tree of 100,000 taxa will consume about 20GB of RAM.
-If your statistical method performs any sort of sampling, then almost every single operation will be a cache miss.
+If your statistical method performs sampling, then almost every operation will be a cache miss.
 Even if you have the RAM, it will be painfully slow.

 ### Much solution